worldbank/stata-linter/README.md

 Bang (!) used instead of tilde (~) for negation?: 7
 ```

+The results can be stored in an excel file with an option `excel()`:

 ```
   stata_linter_detect, file("test/bad.do") excel("test/detect_output.xlsx")
 ```

+If an option `folder()`, not `file()`, is used, the command is applied to all `.do` files in a folder.
+The following command checks bad coding practices in all `.do` files in a folder and store the results in an excel file:

 ```
   stata_linter_detect, folder("test") excel("test/detect_output.xlsx")